 Monday October 6, 2008, Day 25

-There are 3 boats here this morning, I suppose all waiting a haul-out.
+There were 3 boats here this morning, I suppose all waiting a haul-out.
 But an Italian sailboat, with lots of crew, came last evening and docked right in the “pool.”
-This is kind of brash since the rest of us were already there and were politely waiting for Agmar to calls us.
+This is kind of brash since the rest of us were already there and were politely waiting for Agmar's to calls us.
 At 0800 the travel-lift slowly made its way to the “pool.”
 I could see that the operators Panayiotis and Nicholas were arguing with the Italians.
 I went over with the dinghy to see what was going on.
 It seems that Agmar was expecting another Italian boat to be hauled-out first and then Thetis.
 The other boats, already there, were scheduled for the afternoon.
 In the mean time, Mastro Michalis, the technical chief arrived.
 He wanted them to move out and Thetis to move in.
 Well, since they were already there and the first one was not he finally relented and they proceeded to lift her.
 At that time, the one which was scheduled did arrive and her owner, a rather pushy short American started arguing.
-As a result of these shenanigans and since her owner is an understanding fellow and a friend Thetis moved to third place.
+As a result of these shenanigans and since Thetis’ owner is an understanding fellow and a friend she moved to third place.

 I swam and read and swam some more and read some more, had lunch, did some more work on the boat and nothing happened.
 At about 1 PM I went ashore again to see what was going on.
 Well it turned out that after the second boat was hauled-out the unpleasant short man declared that her keel-stepped mast had to be removed.
 This operation, done very carefully by the Agmar personnel took a long time.
 It was not until 1500 that finally Thetis was hauled-out.